bitwarden/help/_articles/importing/lastpass-enterprise-migration-guide.md

 ### Read Only

-- A permission that prevents users from adding new data to items within a collection.
+- A permission that prevents users from adding new data to items within a Collection.
 Users can see / access all data within items but cannot add new items or modify existing data.
-This permission is set on a User or Group assignment to a collection.
+This permission is set on a User or Group assignment to a Collection.

 ### Hide Password

-- Permission to prevent users from seeing any part of a secure item within a collection.
+- Permission to prevent users from seeing any part of a secure item within a Collection.

 ### User Type

-- Users within Bitwarden can be granted a user-type.
+- Users within Bitwarden can be granted a "user-type".
 Users onboarded via Directory Connector are defaulted to “Users” that can only access items that they are assigned directly and do not have access to reconfigure sharing or permissions.

 ### Vault